Freddie Freeman Player Props: Dodgers vs. White Sox

 White Sox Pitching Rankings

-- The 9.4 strikeouts per nine innings put together by the White Sox pitching staff ranks sixth in MLB.
+- The pitching staff for the White Sox has a collective 9.4 K/9, the sixth-best in the league.

-- The White Sox have a 4.59 team ERA that ranks 24th across all MLB pitching staffs.
+- The White Sox have a 4.59 team ERA that ranks 23rd among all MLB pitching staffs.

-- In his last appearance on Thursday against the New York Yankees, the right-hander went 5 2/3 innings, allowing three earned runs while surrendering six hits.
+- In his last time out on Saturday, the righty threw six innings against the Miami Marlins, giving up one earned run while surrendering four hits.

-- The 32-year-old has a 4.19 ERA and 7.4 strikeouts per nine innings in 11 games this season, while allowing a batting average of .249 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.